qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 Liskov substitution principle
-Rule broken if new subclass requires changes to any client of the base class or interface If no changes to interface there should ne no need to change any existing code LSP enforces SRP and OCP
+Rule broken if new subclass requires changes to any client of the base class or interface If no changes to interface there should be no need to change any existing code LSP enforces SRP and OCP
 *If S is subT of T, then obj of type T may be replaced with object of type S* Base type: type(T) the clients have reference to.
-Clients call various mehthods and subtype of T may override these methods if specialization needed
+Clients call various methods and subtype of T may override these methods if specialization needed
 Subtype: Client should not know specifics about subtype and should behave the same no matter what subtype instance that is given.